Acocks Green

+Stockfield in the north of the ward was once a separate village.
+It merged with Acocks Green after housing development in the 20th century.
+The 2021 census gives a population of 24,500 for Acocks Green ward.
+The ward covers an area of 3.8 km2.

 History

 Acocks Green developed north of the current centre at the roundabout where the Warwick Road meets Shirley and Westley Roads.
 This area was known as Tenchlee or Tenelea, meaning 'ten clearings'.
 The settlement that developed here has completely disappeared.
 Hyron Hall and Broom Hall were moated manor houses in the area.
 The Fox Hollies name derives from the time the Fox family bought the farm belonging to the atte Holies in the 15th century.
 The earliest known reference to Acocks Green is in the Yardley Parish Register of 1604.
 In 1626, Acocks Green House and other estates were given by Richard Acock to his son as a wedding gift.
 In 1725, the Warwick Road was turnpiked.
 At the end of the 18th century, the Warwick and Birmingham Canal was cut through the northern edge of Acocks Green, with wharves being constructed at Stockfield Road and Yardley Road.
 The increased prosperity brought by the canal led to the construction of farms and large residences.

 Acocks Green began to expand following the opening of the Birmingham to Oxford Railway in 1852.
 At this time there were three hamlets along the Warwick Road; Flint Green, Acocks Green, and Westley Brook.
 As the hamlet of Acocks Green was closer to the railway station it developed faster than the others.
 Westley Brook became the centre of modern Acocks Green.

 In 1911, the parish of Yardley, of which Acocks Green was a part, was absorbed into Birmingham.
 Birmingham was in need of housing and in the mid-1920s, municipal housing was built on the fields surrounding Acocks Green, resulting in a large increase in the population.
 Many new residents were unwelcome and existing residents moved away leading to the nickname Snobs Green.
 Acocks Green benefited from an increase in commerce brought about by the newcomers.
 It developed into a major shopping area and churches and meeting halls were extended to accommodate more people.